diequies/100daysofdata/README.md

 ---

+### **Day 130 of #100DaysOfData Challenge**

+Focused on getting done the Deep Learning specialization to move to *GCP* quickly.
+Also I spent some time on *Omdena* project to keep up the progress.

+1. **Project**: [Using Computer Vision to Detect Ethnicity in News and Videos and Improve Ethnicity Awareness](https://omdena.com/projects/ethnicity-awareness/).
+Completed my code for loop validation and got review from a proper software engineer.
+He refactored the structure and the code, not a huge change but not everything is more on its place.
+Also he added __init__ files, I can wait to see how they work altogether.
+2. **Course**: [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning?=&page=1).
+Yesterday I tried to sprint and I managed to complete the first and second week of *Recurrent Neural Networks*.
+The first week is a foundations introductions and also present the main types of *RNN* cells:
+   - Basic RNN.
+   - Gated Recurrent Unit (GRU).
+   - Long Short Term Memory (LSTM).
+   - Bidirectional RNN.

+   The second week moves to a more NLP focus topic, *word embeddings*. how to perform it and the main pre-trained ones:
+   - Word2vec.
+   - GloVe.

+---

 ### **Day 129 of #100DaysOfData Challenge**

 After a weekend completely out of any work related to data science, I am back to work.
 I want to finish Deep Learning specialization as soon as possible and move on to Google Cloud Platform to get ready for a job interview.